Redirecting...

 Department of Leadership

-The Department of Leader and Research Development (DEL) organizes and executes the “Leadership and the Profession of Arms” and “Leadership in Command” core courses as well as the ACSC electives program.
-In the Leadership courses students have the opportunity to hone their personal leadership philosophies, better understand the complexities of leading people and organizations, and prepare for future command and staff responsibilities.
+The Department of Leadership and Research Development (DEL) organizes and executes the “Leadership and the Profession of Arms” and “Leadership in Command” core courses as well as the ACSC electives program.
+In the Leadership courses students have the opportunity to hone their personal leadership philosophy, better understand the complexities of leading people and organizations, and prepare for future command and staff responsibilities.
 The department also conducts the ACSC Faculty Research Focal Program which provides the necessary time for faculty members to complete long-term research projects nearing publication.
 Finally, the department promotes student and faculty research within the journal and publishing house community to bring the research to publication and to advance fields of study.

-Dr. Lisa L. Beckenbaugh is the Chair of the Leader and Research Development Department at Air University’s Air Command and Staff College (ACSC).
-Dr. Beckenbaugh received her bachelor’s and master’s degrees from St. Cloud State University and her PhD from the University of Arkansas.
+Dr. Lisa L. Beckenbaugh is the Chair of the Leadership and Research Development Department at Air University’s Air Command and Staff College (ACSC).
+Dr. Beckenbaugh received her bachelors and masters degrees from St. Cloud State University and her PhD from the University of Arkansas.
 Dr. Beckenbaugh has taught at a variety of undergraduate and graduate civilian institutions.
 Her book, The Versailles Treaty: A Documentary and Reference Guide for ABC-CLIO, was published in 2018.
 Dr. Beckenbaugh also serves as the faculty advisor for the Gathering of Eagles elective and has edited five of their published books, most recently, Why We Stay: Stories of Unity and Perseverance.
 Dr. Beckenbaugh’s current research is on the 1st MASH (Mobile Army Surgical Hospital), later redesignated 8209th MASH, during the Korean War.

 Dr. Daniel A. Connelly serves in the Department of Leadership at Air University’s Air Command and Staff College.
 He is a retired U.S. Air Force intelligence officer whose background includes operational tours at headquarters and flying unit echelons and deployments to Southwest and Far East Asia.
 He has taught courses in International Security, Leadership Studies, Air Power Theory, the Just War Tradition, Russian Studies and Educational Methodology.
 He holds a Ph.D. in educational psychology from Auburn University, and master’s degrees in strategic intelligence and Russian culture with a concentration in international security.
 He has published on topics ranging from leadership theory to higher education to former Soviet Union affairs and has participated in multiple empirical investigations related to these topics.
 He has served as an adjunct professor on ethics at the Air Force Chaplain Corps College for several years.
 He is currently working on a book on international relations theory.
 Previously, Dan served as Dean of Academic Affairs at Squadron Officer College.

-Dr. Paul Johstono is Associate Professor of Leadership Studies at the Air Command and Staff College (ACSC).
+Dr. Paul Johstono is an Associate Professor of Leadership Studies at the Air Command and Staff College (ACSC).
 He is currently the course director for Leadership and the Profession of Arms.
 He teaches courses on Leadership and Ethics, Military Theory, and Airpower.
 He teaches or has taught elective courses on the Great Captains of military history, Roman Great Power Competition, and the Vietnam War.
 He regularly leads walking tours and staff rides on leadership, strategy, and social innovation in the Montgomery Civil Rights Movement.
 He is the ACSC representative to the SACS QEP, a member of the AU Ethics Working Group, and works on several ACSC and AU committees.
 Prior to joining ACSC in January 2019, he was Associate Professor for History of Warfare at The Citadel, the military college of South Carolina.
 Dr. Johstono received his bachelor’s degree in history from Furman University in Greenville, SC (2005) and his master’s degree (2008) and Ph.D.
 (2012) in history from Duke University.
 He specializes in warfare and military institutions in the Hellenistic era, approximately from Alexander the Great to Julius Caesar.
 He has published numerous articles and chapters on subjects ranging from ancient insurgency to battlefield investigation to demography and ethnography.
 His first book, on the Army of Ptolemaic Egypt, was published at the end of 2020.
 He is on the editorial board for the Brill series on War in World History.
 He is currently completing projects on ethics and diversity, ancient leadership and strategy, ancient cases of military adaptation and resiliency, and a systems theory analysis of ancient great powers.

-Lt Col Colonel Joseph “Winters” Ladymon is an instructor in the Department of Leader and Research Development at Air University's Air Command and Staff College.
+Lt Col Colonel Joseph “Winters” Ladymon is an instructor in the Department of Leadership and Research Development at Air University's Air Command and Staff College.
 He holds a bachelor’s degree in government and history (dual majors) from the College of William and Mary, a master's degree in national security studies from American Military University, and a master's degree in administrative leadership from the University of Oklahoma.
 Lt Col Ladymon also attended the US Army Command and General Staff College at Fort Leavenworth.
 Prior to his current assignment, Lt Col Ladymon commanded the 314 Training Squadron at the Defense Language Institute-Foreign Language Center, Presidio of Monterey, where he led 750 personnel at two geographically separated units undergoing language training for USAF missions worldwide.
 Lt Col Ladymon is a career intelligence professional and targeting analyst, weapons school graduate and instructor, and has deployed in support of Operations Iraqi Freedom, Enduring Freedom, and Odyssey Dawn.

 Lt Col Matt “Indy” Ziemann is an instructor in the Department of Leadership and Research Development at Air University’s Air Command and Staff College.
 He teaches Leadership and the Profession of Arms, Leadership in Command, Airpower Strategy and Operations, and is the military advisor for the Gathering of Eagles.
 He is a career intelligence officer and political-military affairs strategist with a background primarily in special operations.
 He is an instructor/evaluator senior airborne ISR Operator with over 1200 flight hours in a variety of special operations aircraft including over 850 combat hours flown in Operation IRAQI FREEDOM and Operation NEW DAWN.
 He is also a civilian pilot owning an RV-4 for the past 17 years and flying WWII warbirds for the Commemorative Air Force.
 Lt Col Ziemann commanded the 392d Intelligence Squadron and served as military deputy director of Air University’s Commanders’ Professional Development School running O-6 pre-command training prior to his arrival on ACSC faculty.
 He received his Bachelor of Science in management from the US Air Force Academy and holds a Master of Business Administration with an emphasis in strategic leadership from Trident University and a Master of Military Operational Art and Science from Air University.